State and Hill Streets Improvements Project

 This year, the construction will be on Hill Street from Fifth to Church, in varying segments as Phases 4-6, from March through August.

-Hill Street, Fifth to State closed.
-The Division, Sybil, and Packard intersections will also be closed.
+Hill Street, S. Fifth Avenue to S. State Street closed.
+The Division, Sybil, and Packard intersections with Hill will be closed.
 Only southbound traffic on State Street will be maintained through Hill.
 On Division, between Hill and John, and on Sybil, between, Hill and Benjamin, parking will be restricted and two-way traffic will be permitted.

-During this phase, Packard to State will be permanently restored (curb, pavement, pavement markings).
+During this phase, Packard to State will be restored with curb, pavement, and temporary pavement markings.

-During this phase, upon completion of remaining utility installation, Fifth to Packard will be permanently restored (curb, pavement, pavement markings).
+During this phase, upon completion of remaining utility installation, Fifth to Packard will be restored with curb and pavement, and permanent pavement markings will be installed from Fifth to State.

-This phase is primarily about resurfacing from State Street to Church Street, which includes some curb and sidewalk, pavement, pavement markings.
+This phase is primarily for resurfacing from State Street to Church Street, which includes some curb and sidewalk, pavement, and pavement markings.

 Access and Typical Services

-Local access for vehicular and pedestrian traffic will be maintained.
+Local access for vehicles and pedestrians will be maintained.
 Contact onsite workers if your destination appears inaccessible.
 Access to driveways will be maintained except for brief periods when the construction work (e.g. excavation) is in the immediate vicinity of the driveway.
 The contractor is expected to provide appropriate notification.

 Trash and recycle collection, emergency vehicle access, and mail/shipping deliveries will be maintained throughout the project.